Insights from the Gaussian Processes Method for the FRB-associated X-ray Burst of SGR 1935+2154: Analysis

-implying the decomposition of power within time series into a linear combination of complex harmonics exponentials, each figured by an amplitude and frequency.
+implying the decomposition of power within time series into a linear combination of complex harmonics exponentials, each figured by amplitude and frequency.
 In DRW model, a single slope power law of $\nu^{-2}$ frequency is typically observed at frequencies larger than the $\nu_{\rm break}$ frequency; while below $\nu_{\rm break}$, the flat section of the PSD indicates uncorrelated white noise.

-Theoretically, a steeper slope ( $\nu^{-4}$) exists at higher frequencies in the SHO PSD \citep[e.g.,][]{2017MNRAS.470.3027K,2019PASP..131f3001M}.
-There is an additional frequency break where the slope of PSD becomes $\nu^{-4}$ from $\nu^{-2}$,
+Theoretically, the SHO PSD shows a regime with a steeper slope ( $\nu^{-4}$) at high frequencies \citep[e.g.,][]{2017MNRAS.470.3027K,2019PASP..131f3001M}, indicating that the system responds weakly to high-frequency components of disturbance.
+In the $\nu^{-4}$ regime, the behavior of the system is determined by an interaction between inertia of system and disturbance acting on system.
+Therefore, there is an additional frequency break where the slope of PSD becomes $\nu^{-4}$ from $\nu^{-2}$,

+where $\alpha_{1}=\omega_{0}/Q$, $\alpha_{2}=\omega_{0}^{2}$.
+This break frequency can be used to investigate the dominated physical process before equilibrium, e.g., the timescale of disturbance process or the responding timescale of system.
+In $\nu^{-2}$ regime, system responds strongly to the disturbance, meanwhile damping effect becomes important.
+The transition from the $\nu^{-2}$ regime to the flat regime reflects that system achieves a balance between disturbance and damping effect.